Softheon/EnterpriseAPIClients/readme.md

 ## Overview
 Client libraries are generated using the [AutoRest](https://github.com/Azure/autorest) open-source REST API client generation tool.
-The input to AutoRest is a spec file that describes the Softheon Wallet API using the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification).
+The input to AutoRest is a spec file that describes the Softheon Enterprise API using the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification).
 [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) was used for spec file generation.

 ## Getting Started